felixlu/awesome-stars/topics.md

 - [serge-chat/serge](https://github.com/serge-chat/serge) - A web interface for chatting with Alpaca through llama.cpp.
 Fully dockerized, with an easy to use API.
 - [melt-ui/melt-ui](https://github.com/melt-ui/melt-ui) - A set of headless, accessible component builders for Svelte.
-- [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source & self-hostable Heroku / Netlify / Vercel alternative.
+- [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source, self-hostable PaaS alternative to Vercel, Heroku and Netlify that lets you easily deploy static sites, databases, web applications and more than 280 one-click services on your own serv
 - [egoist/poi](https://github.com/egoist/poi) - ⚡A zero-config bundler for JavaScript applications.

 ## swift

+- [JerryZLiu/Dayflow](https://github.com/JerryZLiu/Dayflow) - Generate a timeline of your day, automatically
 - [wojciech-kulik/FlashSpace](https://github.com/wojciech-kulik/FlashSpace) - FlashSpace is a blazingly fast virtual workspace manager for macOS ⚡
 - [buresdv/Cork](https://github.com/buresdv/Cork) - A fast GUI for Homebrew written in SwiftUI
 - [ts1/BLEUnlock](https://github.com/ts1/BLEUnlock) - Lock/unlock your Mac with your iPhone, Apple Watch, or any other Bluetooth LE devices